Relations - Introductory Abstract Algebra

 Meaning of precedence and dominance in a partially-ordered set.

-Properties of partially-ordered sets - first or least element, minimal and maximal elements.
+Properties of partially-ordered sets - first or least element, last or greatest element, minimal and maximal elements.

 Properties of partially-ordered sets - upper and lower bounds.